NCERT Solutions for Class 11 Biology Chapter 17 Locomotion and Movement

 The process of muscle contraction includes the following events.

 1. Depolarisation of Sarcolemma- In this event, a signal is sent by the central nervous system through a motor neuron, and it reaches the neuromuscular junction or motor end plate.
-The neuromuscular junction refers to the junction between a motor neuron and the sarcolemma of the muscle fibre.
+The neuromuscular junction refers to the junction between a motor neuron and the sarcolemma of the muscle fiber.
 The reception of the signal by the neuromuscular junction causes the acetylcholine, which is a neurotransmitter, to be released and sets the action potential in the sarcolemma.

 2. Release of Calcium Ions- This step includes the transmission of the action potential by the sarcolemma to the sarcoplasmic reticulum to release calcium ions in the sarcoplasm.